-Professor, Merinoff Center for Patient-Oriented Research, The Feinstein Institute for Medical Research
+Professor, Center for Health Innovations and Outcomes Research (CHIOR), The Feinstein Institute for Medical Research

 Chief, Division of Pulmonary, Critical Care and Sleep Medicine, North Shore University Hospital